Ironhead Transmission Remove And Install

 Once the trap door is clear and the four bolts are removed, very slowly and carefully, I pry the access cover with a right-angle screwdriver.

-Loosen one spot a little, then loosen another spot opposite that one, etc. Once it's loose, you can use your other hand to help push the unit out from the other side.
-This method will take a few minutes, but you're not banging on anything, so you'll cause no damage.
+Loosen one spot a little, then loosen another spot opposite that one, repeat until loose.
+Once it is loose, use your other hand to help push the unit out from the other side.

 Alternative Removal Method

-Here's a second way to remove the transmission unit.
 After the four bolts are removed, slowly strike the sprocket side with a rubber mallet with your right hand, while guiding the unit out with your left hand.

 If you work too quickly while removing it, gears, washers, and roller bearings will fall every which way.

-Sometimes when removing, the counter-shaft will stay in the case and the rest will come out with the access door.
-Other times, the gears on the counter-shaft will fall off when pulled out of the cases.
+Sometimes when removing, the countershaft will stay in the case and the rest will come out with the access door.
+Other times, the gears on the countershaft will fall off when pulled out of the cases.

 Mainshaft Bushing Rollers

-There are 23 small, loose roller bearings, or bushing rollers, on the pinion side of the motor.
-These will fall out as you pull the transmission out, so put some rags around the motor and try not to lose any of them.
+TIP: As you pull the unit out, the rollers will fall out all over the place, so put some rags around the motor and try not to lose any of them.

 The standard factory width for the bushing rollers is .1562" O.D.
 They are also offered in several oversizes to compensate for pinion race wear.
 Do not mix sizes!